 Upgrades, upgrades, upgrades.
 Everyone likes upgrades for their bike, right?
 I certainly do, but I find that there are two kinds of upgrades: Those I want, and those I need.
 Since this story only lists 5 upgrades, I am going to focus on the essentials.
-Without further ado, here are the Top 5 Mountain Bike Upgrades you should consider.

 The Maxxis Assegai tire is one of our favorites.